Products > Assembly

 To request that some parts be packaged and some not, specify the quantity for either Quantity-Unpackaged or Quantity-Packaged.
 MOSIS will calculate the quantity of the other from your explicit or implicit Quantity-Ordered.

-To constrained the size of your die to fit in a package assembled by someone other than MOSIS, enter a "0" (zero) for Quantity-Packaged and provide the name of a Package Available Through MOSIS.
+To constrain the size of your die to fit in a package assembled by someone other than MOSIS, enter a "0" (zero) for Quantity-Packaged and provide the name of a Package Available Through MOSIS.

 7. Flip Chip